humamaboalraja/superchat-backend-challenge-humam.abo_alraja/README.md

 ## **Mutations**

-Mutation are used to perform operation on our GraphQl resources
+Mutation are used to perform operation on our GraphQL resources

 > Input types aren't listed in this table, you can find them in teh Apollo Sanbox